-Interference is when you obstruct the connection between two enemy piece and in effect cut of a defender.
+Interference is when you obstruct the connection between two enemy pieces and in effect cut off a defender.

-Diagram above: 1.b4 cxb5 2.Qxc3 illustrates how black pawn on b5 now interferes with the black rook’s support from the bishop on a5.
+Diagram above: 1.b5 cxb5 2.Qxd3 illustrates how the black pawn on b5 now interferes with the black bishop’s support of the black rook on d3.

 A king has the ability to dominate the movements of the enemy king by a technique known as opposition.
 It consist of placing your king in the same rank, file or diagonal as the opposing king, with an uneven number of squares in-between the two kings.

 Diagram above: 1.Kb7 Kd8 2.Kc6 Ke7 3.Kc7 Ke8 4.Kxd6 uses the opposition technique to win the black pawn by force.
 With the correct technique, white will then be able to promote the pawn.

 Tactics that depend primarily on a pawn for its execution.

 Advanced Passed Pawns